How Can This Ayurvedic Food Make You Feel Great?

 Poop3+ bowel movements a day, Stool formed, but porous & airy

-SkinAcne - general, Psoriasis, Rashes, Rosaceae, Sensitive to Poison Ivy, Skin red after mild abrasion
+SkinAcne - general, Psoriasis, Rashes, Rosaceae, Sensitive to Poison Ivy, Skin red after mild abrasion, Warm & rosy skin

 Mind Stress SleepAnger, irritable, ambitious, analytical, Conflict makes me angry, irritable, Feel rejected / unliked / unappreciated, I'm different from others / unique, Insomnia, Judgmental, Migraines, Self Critical, Sharp language

-Blood and CirculationAutoimmune Disorders, Bloodshot Eyes, Drug/penicillin allergy, Flushes Easily, Gall Bladder Removed, Heat aggravates, Hepatitis (Past/Current), Hot Flashes, Jaundice, Liver Sore, Multiple chemical sensitivity (MCS), Night sweats, Sensitive to Alcohol, Sensitivity to bright light, Thalassemia Minor, Yellow tongue coating, Yellowish skin
+Blood and CirculationAutoimmune Disorders, Bloodshot Eyes, Cancer, Drug/penicillin allergy, Flushes Easily, Gall Bladder Removed, Heat aggravates my skin, Hepatitis (Past/Current), Hot Flashes, Jaundice, Liver Sore, Multiple chemical sensitivity (MCS), Night sweats, Sensitive to Alcohol, Sensitivity to bright light, Thalassemia Minor, Yellow tongue coating, Yellowish skin

 DigestionCeliac Disease, Crohn's Disease, Dry Mouth / Tongue, Food allergy, H pylori infection, Receding gums, Ulcerative Colitis